geha-group/geha-group.github.io/_deimos/paper1.md

 Paper I (Geha et al. 2026) presents a homogeneous spectroscopic dataset of 22,339 stars in 78 Milky Way dwarf galaxy satellites and globular clusters.
-All data were taken with the Keck II telescope and Deep Extragalactic Imaging Multiobject Spectrograph ([DEIMOS[(https://www2.keck.hawaii.edu/inst/deimos/)) spectrograph using the 1200G grating.
+All data were taken with the Keck II telescope and Deep Extragalactic Imaging Multiobject Spectrograph (<a href="https://www2.keck.hawaii.edu/inst/deimos/">DEIMOS</a>) spectrograph using the 1200G grating.
 Catalogs include individual stellar radial velocities, equivalent width-based [Fe/H] metallicities, and membership estimates.